SergeR/cake-utils/README.md

 ## Why?

 I like CakePHP, a powerful, beautiful and flexible PHP framework.
 But I can't use it with every project I work :( .
 So I clone this very handy toolbox, drops out any dependencies to Cake/Core to use this library separately.

+## Versioning strategy

+ - 1.x.x — PHP 5.6-7.3, receives code backports as soon as my projects runs on these PHP versions
+ - 2.x.x — PHP 7.4, receives code and tests backports
+ - 3.x.x — PHP 8.0 currently in the master branch

 ## What's in the toolbox?